 A failure in the STA generally leads to a bridging loop.
 Most customers that call Cisco Technical Support for spanning tree problems suspect a bug, but a bug is seldom the cause.
 Even if the software is the problem, a bridging loop in an STP environment still comes from a port that should block, but instead forwards traffic.

-Refer to the Spanning Tree Flash animation to see an example that explains how the Spanning Tree initially converges.
+Refer to the Spanning Tree video to see an example that explains how the Spanning Tree initially converges.
 The example also explains why a blocked port goes into the forwarding mode because of an excessive loss of BPDUs, resulting in STA failure.

 The rest of this document lists the different situations that can cause the STA to fail.
 Most of these failures relate to a massive loss of BPDUs.
 The loss causes blocked ports to transition to forwarding mode.